 We are governed by a unitary, decision-making board of executives and non-executives.
 Their purpose is to lead, provide stewardship and to preserve and build our reputation.

 Our Board is led by its Chair, Rob Behrens, CBE, who was appointed Parliamentary and Health Service Ombudsman on 6 April 2017.
-The chief executive officer, Amanda Campbell, and her senior management team are also members of the Board.
+The chief executive officer, Amanda Amroliwala, and her senior management team are also members of the Board.

 Our non-executive Board members bring an external perspective to our corporate governance.
 They come from diverse professional backgrounds and bring a wide range of experiences.